STD Testing Specialist

 As a sexually active woman, you’re at risk of contracting sexually transmitted diseases (STDs), especially if you have unsafe sex.
 Many STDs don’t show symptoms, so the only way to know if you caught one is to undergo regular testing.
-At Austin Southwest OB/GYN in Austin, Texas, Dr. Souhail Asfouri offers confidential STD screenings for diseases like chlamydia, gonorrhea, and human papillomavirus virus (HPV).
+At Austin Southwest OBGYN in South Austin Dr. Asfouri offers confidential STD screenings for diseases like chlamydia, gonorrhea, herpes and human papillomavirus virus (HPV).
 He also provides effective treatments to protect your health.
-Schedule your consultation online or by phone to learn more about STD testing.

-The Centers for Disease Control estimates the diagnosis of 19 million new STD infections this year.
-If you become unknowingly infected with an STD and don’t receive proper treatment, you may develop medical problems:
+If you become unknowingly infected with an STD (Sexually Transmitted Disease) and don’t receive proper treatment, you may develop medical problems:

 Not knowing whether you have an STD also puts your sexual partners at risk for infection.
 Prompt STD diagnosis and treatment prevent complications and the spread of the infection.

 What is Chlamydia?